PR Action Board Skill

 1. Re-read the triage file.

-2. For each PR, append an #### Outcome subsection under its ### Action block:
+2. Append #### Outcome under each PR’s ### Action block:

 #### Outcome

-**Status:** merged | addressed | skipped | blocked
+**Status:** merged | addressed | replied | skipped | blocked

 **Completed:** {timestamp}

-**CI post-merge:** passing | failing (see /resolve-ci-failures output below) | timed_out | n/a
+**CI post-merge:** passing | failing | timed_out | n/a

-**Jira:** {ticket key} transitioned to Done | skipped ({reason}) | n/a
+**Jira:** {ticket} → Done | skipped ({reason}) | n/a

-4. Report to the human in the conversation:
+4. Report to the human:

 PR Action Board — complete.